-Sports Law
+Sport Law

 Co-Founder/President of

-Rice Sports Law Society
+Rice Sport Law Society

-The Rice Sports Law Society is a student-led organization dedicated to bridging the gap between students and the dynamic world of sports law.
+The Rice Sport Law Society is a student-led organization dedicated to bridging the gap between students and the dynamic world of sports law.
 We provide LSAT study groups, opportunities for publication, connections to alumni and industry professionals, and participation in competitions.
 In the future, we plan to launch a podcast platform to explore key topics like contracts, NIL, arbitration, and more.
 Our mission is to equip aspiring sports law professionals with the tools, experiences, and community needed to thrive in this evolving industry.

 Tulane International Baseball